Asdmir786/Automatic-Edge-Browser-Web-Searcher/src/README.md

 ## 🛠️ Handling Locked Profile Files

-If you ever see a file-lock error (e.g. “WinError 32”), use the helper script:
+If you ever see a file-lock error (e.g. "WinError 32"), use the helper script:

 ```powershell
 python process_killer.py History